 Blend #5: Bergamot, Geranium, Lavender

-Geranium may be helpful when dealing with feelings of anxiety, as this study showed with women in labor [source].
-It’s wonderful when blended with bergamot and lavender, and the three together may help ease feelings of nervous tension, lift the spirits, and bring an overall sense of balance and emotional calm.
+Geranium is a great essential oil for anxiety, as this study showed with women in labor [source].
+It's wonderful when blended with bergamot and lavender, and the three together may help ease feelings of nervous tension, lift the spirits, and bring an overall sense of balance and emotional calm.

 Diffuse this combination of essential oils: